jonathanloganmoran/ND313-Sensor-Fusion-Engineer/1-Lidar/README.md

 #### By Jonathan L. Moran (jonathan.moran107@gmail.com)
 From the Sensor Fusion Engineer Nanodegree programme offered at Udacity.

-This is Course 1: Lidar in the Sensor Fusion Nanodegree programme taught by Aaron Brown and Michael Maile of Mercedes-Benz Research & Development of North America (MBRDNA).
+This is Course 1: Lidar in the Sensor Fusion Nanodegree programme taught by Aaron Brown and Michael Maile of Mercedes-Benz Research & Development North America (MBRDNA).

 ### Course Objectives